Network security

 RDP-vs-VNC comparison

 • Protocol and performance.
 RDP uses a more efficient protocol than VNC, often resulting in faster performance and better bandwidth use.
-However, VNC offers better compatibility with different operating systems
+However, VNC offers better compatibility with multiple operating systems, supporting Windows, Mac, Linux, and Raspberry Pi.

 • Compatibility.
-VNC is highly compatible across various operating systems, while RDP is optimized for Windows environments and may have limited functionality on non-Windows systems
+VNC is highly compatible across various operating systems.
+At the same time, RDP is optimized for Windows environments and may have limited functionality on non-Windows systems, making it less suitable for broad implementations across a range of devices and operating systems.

 VNC vs RDP: which one should you choose?